chingc/DJBuy/README.md

 ## Usage

 Navigate to a song with charts you wish to purchase then click the newly created bookmark.
-You'll be presented with a dialog box asking if you wish to proceed.
+You will be presented with a dialog box asking if you wish to proceed.
 Agree, and DJBuy will automatically purchase all charts for you.
-It'll then return you to the previous page.
+It will then return you to the previous page.

 Note: DJBuy will only work in the Max Point Shop for Star and Pop Mixing charts.